 Testing Sleep on Your Fertility Journey: Why and How

-Many of us know that sleep impacts reproductive health, in both men and women.
-But understanding how your sleep is impacting your reproductive health and - more importantly - taking steps to improve it can be tricky.
-Wearables like Apple Watch and Fitbit can give you some idea, but since they are general-purpose devices, the data can be unreliable and action steps nonexistent or unclear.
+Sleep impacts reproductive health, in both men and women.
+Understanding exactly how your sleep is impacting your reproductive health and - more importantly - figuring out what steps to take can be tricky.
+Wearables like Apple Watch and Fitbit can give you some idea, but since they are general-purpose devices, the data can be unreliable, action steps nonexistent or unclear.

 At-home sleep tests, built specifically for gathering and analyzing sleep data at home, can be a valuable tool on your fertility journey.
-Let's take a look at sleep test in the context of fertility - and our top 5 questions to help you pick the one that fits your need the best.
+As we adjust to the daylight savings time, let's take a look at sleep tests in the context of fertility - and our top 5 questions to help you pick the one that fits your need the best.

 Sleep problems are common

 Sleep problems are extremely common.
 In the United States, epidemiological studies estimate that 35-40% of adults have problem falling asleep or daytime sleepiness.
 Another type of sleep problem, obstructive sleep apnea, is also common, affecting up to 1 in 5 women and almost 1 in 3 men.